-This three-day course is crafted with the Six Sigma Green-Belt team-member in mind.
-The student is taken through a six sigma journey from introduction to what “six sigma” means, the D-M-A-I-C process improvement methodology, and the typical roles and support systems set up in a Six Sigma deployment.
+Crafted with the Six Sigma Green-Belt team member in mind—the student is taken through a six sigma journey from introduction to what “six sigma” means, the D-M-A-I-C process improvement methodology, and the typical roles and support systems set up in a Six Sigma deployment.
 Of particular importance at the Yellow Belt level is to keep participants engaged.
 To that end, a minimum amount of lecture, maximum amount of examples and exercises are employed in this course.
 Upon successful completion of this class the student will receive a Six Sigma Certificate of Completion at the Yellow Belt level.

 The Six Sigma Black Belt course is a natural follow-on to the Green Belt course.
 This class will dive more deeply into statistical methods designed to address the more difficult task of delayering common-cause variation.
 As in the Green Belt course, applications will be limited to improving processes that already exist (not creating brand new processes) although the tools described actually work very nicely in process/product design applications as well.
 Approximately 50% of class-time will be spent on the subject of Designs of Experiments.
 General Linear Models in the form of ANOVA and several aspects of Multiple Regression will also be explored (with provision for special-topic add-ons: Simulation and Reliability).
 During the second half of the course, a capstone project will be completed in parallel with class lecture and exercises.
 Upon successful completion of this class together with a concurrent Black-Belt-level project, the student will be in position to receive their Six Sigma Black-Belt certification.